THETPAING10/Sales-Analysis/README.md

 # SQL Sale Analysis Projcet using the Adventure Works Database 2016

 # About
   Analysisng the Sales data using the Adventure Works sample database to identify the products and branches' sale patterns.Understanding the customer and supplier behaviour.
-The main objective of thie project is to enhance and optimize the sales stratigies.
+The main objective of this project is to enhance and optimize the sales stratigies.
 # Data Set

 - AdventureWorks sample databases from [Microsoft Learn](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver17&tabs=ssms)